prody/ProDy/doc/tutorials/trajectory_analysis/intro.rst

 Introduction
 ===============================================================================

-This tutorial shows how to analyze molecular dynamics trajectories.
+This tutorial shows how to analyze molecular dynamics trajectories, including essential dynamics analysis.
+This tutorial shows frame-by-frame analysis of trajectories, so it is particularly helpful for analysis of long trajectories that do not fit in your computers memory.

 Required Programs